 Our room was clean and had a lovely view overlooking the city, icing on the cake.

 The location is okay, on the edge of the tourist district, but still within walking distance of everywhere we needed to go.
-I typically like to be even closer to the thick of things!
 There is an S-bahn stop (Rosenheimer Platz) directly underground the hotel – if I remember correctly, it was 2 stops to the Marienplatz, 4 stops to the central train station, and about 40 minutes to the airport.
 However, we had beautiful weather during our stay and chose to walk everwhere instead.
 The Marienplatz was only about a 15-minute walk from the hotel and we also walked to the Englisher Garten and back from Theresienwiese (even after several steins of beer), both of which are further afield.

 Breakfast at the hotel was quite expensive (21 euro per person as of our stay), though we did eat there one morning since it was the only place open early enough for our plans.
 Although expensive, the buffet spread was great, including eggs cooked-to-order, bacon, sausages, breads, danishes, cereals, fruits, baked tomatoes, fresh-squeezed juices, espressos and cappuccinos, along with a standard German selection of cold cuts and cheeses.
 For a cheaper meal, you’ll find dozens of little bakeries and coffee shops for a light breakfast (walk toward the Marienplatz about five minutes and you’ll smell them!).
 My preference, though, would be to head all the way toward the Marienplatz and Viktualienmarkt for some overpriced tourist cafes with awesome people-watching.